Prison Populations and the Census - FAQ

 - Q: Even though incarceration does not legally change someone's permanent residence, don't many people go to prison for life, and become in effect, residents of the community where the prison is located?

 - A: Actually, most people in prison are serving only short sentences.
 Most are only away from their homes and communities temporarily, for less than 3 years.
+In Rhode Island for example, recent analysis showed that nearly half of the people held in the state's correctional facilities were either not yet sentenced or sentenced to less than a year.
 And an even shorter time is spent at any given facility, for example, in New York State, the median time served in the current facility is less than 7 months.
 During their relatively short term of incarceration, in nearly all respects the person remains a member of his or her home community; incarcerated people do not generally establish ties and become integrated with the community where the prison is located.

 - Q: Does the "usual residence rule" require incarcerated people to be counted at the facility and not at home?